Tanskanee/drizzle-neo/llama-swap/README.md

 reasoning, highest quality), Qwen3 (thinking and instruct versions, medium quality) and Granite-4.0-h-Tiny (fastest, low quality).

-GPT-OSS-20B is designed to run on a 16GB GPU, but since it is a MoE (mixture-of-experts) model, it may run at decent speeds on even 8GB GPUs by adjusting the `-ncmoe` configuration option.
+GPT-OSS-20B is designed to run on a 16GB VRAM GPU, but since it is a MoE (mixture-of-experts) model, it may run at decent speeds on even 8GB GPUs by adjusting the `-ncmoe` configuration option.
 If you want to run GPT-OSS-20B on your CPU, set `-ngl` to 0.
+Running GPT-OSS-20B on CPU requires 16GB RAM at minimum.

-Qwen3 (thinking and instruct) are designed to run on CPU, thus `-ngl` is set to 0 by default.
+Qwen3-4B (thinking and instruct) is designed to run on low-VRAM GPUs.
 I suggest starting with the thinking version (higher quality) and moving to the instruct version if thinking is too slow (Qwen3 is known to overthink at times).
+Qwen3-4B is slower when running on CPU than GPT-OSS-20B and much worse quality, so it should **only** be used if you have less than 16GB RAM and no dedicated GPU.

-Granite 4.0 Tiny is also designed to run on a CPU.
+Granite 4.0 Tiny is designed to run on a CPU, thus its `-ngl` is set to 0 by default.
 It is the fastest model of the three, but also the lowest quality.

 ## Troubleshooting